pytest-dev/pytest/doc/en/example/markers.rst

 Plugins can provide custom markers and implement specific behaviour based on it.
-This is a self-contained example which adds a command line option and a parametrized test function marker to run tests specifies via named environments::
+This is a self-contained example which adds a command line option and a parameterized test function marker to run tests specifies via named environments::

     # content of conftest.py